-(1) Bed Inventory

-- (a) Counts of licensed hospital beds in Maryland are obtained from the Commission's most recent Acute Care Bed Inventory. - (b) Counts of Certificate of Need approved and exempt beds are obtained from the Commission's Certificate of Need program records.
+- (1) Bed Inventory. - (a) Counts of licensed hospital beds in Maryland are obtained from the Commission's most recent Acute Care Bed Inventory. - (b) Counts of CON approved and exempt beds are obtained from the Commission's CON program records.

-(2) Population
+(2) Population.

-- (a) Base year and target year population, by area of residence, and age, are obtained from the most recent Maryland Department of Planning estimates. - (b) Projections of future population, by area of residence and age, are obtained from the following sources: - (i) Maryland population is obtained from the most recent Maryland Department of Planning projections; and - (ii) Population in other states are obtained from the most recent projections prepared by respective state agencies charged with preparing the projections, or from the U.S. Census Bureau.
+- (a) Base year and target year population, by area of residence, and age, are obtained from the most recent Maryland Department of Planning estimates. - (b) Projections of future population, by area of residence and age, are obtained from the following sources: - (i) Maryland population is obtained from the most recent Maryland Department of Planning projections; - (ii) Population in other states are obtained from the most recent projections prepared by respective state agencies charged with preparing the projections, or from the U.S. Census Bureau; and - (iii) For the District of Columbia, projections developed by the Virginia state agency charged with preparing population projections may be used if unavailable from the District of Columbia agency responsible for official population projections.

+(3) Utilization.

+Base year utilization of Maryland hospital inpatient services, including age, principal diagnosis on admission, special care days, payor source, and area of residence of each patient, are obtained from the Commission's hospital discharge abstract data obtained under COMAR 10.24.02.

+(4) Migration.

+Migration data are obtained from the Commission's hospital discharge abstract data obtained under COMAR 10.24.02.

+(5) Case Mix.

-- (iii) For the District of Columbia, projections developed by the Virginia state agency charged with preparing population projections may be used if unavailable from the District of Columbia agency responsible for official population projections. - (3) Utilization.
-Base year utilization of Maryland hospital inpatient services, including age, principal diagnosis on admission, special care days, payor source, and area of residence of each patient, are obtained from the Commission's hospital discharge abstract data obtained under COMAR 10.24.02. - (4) Migration.
-Migration data are obtained from the Commission's hospital discharge abstract data obtained under COMAR 10.24.02. - (5) Case Mix - (a) Maryland case mix-adjusted average length of stay data, by service and hospital, are obtained from the Commission's hospital discharge abstract data collected under COMAR 10.24.02. - (b) Record selection criteria conforms to exclusions set forth in §§B(l) and B(2) of this regulation.
+- (a) Maryland case mix-adjusted average length of stay data, by service and hospital, are obtained from the Commission's hospital discharge abstract data collected under COMAR 10.24.02. - (b) Record selection criteria conforms to exclusions set forth in $\S B(l)$ and (2) of this regulation.